What is Cheque?

 Things to Know Before Writing a Cheque

-There are particular prerequisites before you can write a cheque, and they are mentioned below:
+There are particular prerequisites that must be known before writing a cheque.
+They are mentioned below:

-• On the leaves, never leave any form of space between numbers or words.
+• Never leave any form of space between numbers or words in the cheque leaf.

 • A check should not be folded or stapled.